msank00/msank00.github.io/_posts/2019-07-28-blog_100_ML_Concepts.md

 # Bias Variance Trade-off from Frequentist viewpoint

+The goal to minimize a model's generalization error gives rise to two desiderata:

+1. Minimize the training error;
+2. Minimize the gap between training and test error.

+This dichotomy is also known as bias-variance trade-off.
+If the model is not able to obtain a low error on the training set, it is said to have `high bias`.
+This is typically the result of `erroneous assumptions in the learning algorithm` that cause it to miss relevant relations in the data.

+On the other hand, if the gap between the training error and test error is too large, the model has high variance.
+It is sensitive to small fluctuations and models random noise in the training data rather than the true underlying distribution.

 In frequentist viewpoint, `w` is fixed and error bars on the estimators are obtained by considering the distribution over the data D. `[p22-23; Bishop]`.

 Suppose we have large number of **data sets**, `[D1,...,Dn]`, each of size N and each drawn independently from distribution of `p(t,x)`.
 For any given data set `Di` we can run our learning algorithm and get a prediction function `y(x;Di)`.
 Different datasets from the ensemble will give different prediction functions and consequently different values of squared loss.
 The performance of a particular learning algorithm is then assessed by averaging over this ensemble of datasets. `[p148; Bishop]`.